Angela Davis

 During her subsequent academic career, Davis held prestigious teaching positions at a variety of American universities.
 From 1979 to 1991, she taught at the Ethnic Studies Department at San Francisco State University and at the San Francisco Art Institute.
 From 1995 to 1997, she held the Presidential Chair in the history of consciousness program at the University of California at Santa Cruz.
 Although critics frequently questioned her academic qualifications, most administrators, faculty, and students defended her competence and dedication to teaching.
 She also became a very popular lecturer on university campuses.

 In addition to teaching and speaking, Davis continued to devote much time and effort to a variety of political causes.
 In 1973, she was the founding cochair of the National Alliance Against Racism and Political Repression.
 In 1979, the Soviet Union recognized her contributions with the Lenin Peace Prize.
 In the presidential elections of 1980 and 1984, the U.S. Communist Party nominated her as its candidate for vice president.
-With the fall of European communism in the late 1980’s, Davis gradually abandoned the Leninist ideology in favor of a more liberal form of democratic socialism.
+With the fall of European communism in the late 1980s, Davis gradually abandoned the Leninist ideology in favor of a more liberal form of democratic socialism.
 In 1991, her opposition to the attempted overthrow of Soviet president Mikhail Gorbachev caused her to leave the U.S. Community Party, and she helped to found the Committees of Correspondence for Democracy and Socialism.
+The same year, she joined the feminist studies department at the University of California, Santa Cruz, where she later served as director.
 In 1997, she confirmed rumors that she was a lesbian in Out magazine.
 In 1998, she founded Critical Resistance, which was dedicated to the abolition of capital punishment and the prison system.
 Although she continued to assert that true liberation would require the establishment of socialism, she nevertheless supported the presidential candidacy of Barack Obama in 2008, and she declared that his election presented the opportunity for grassroots activism to move the country in a more progressive direction.
+Also in 2008, Davis retired from the University of California.

 Davis has published a number of short books, articles, and pamphlets that express her opposition to racism, capitalism, and the criminal justice system.
 Her essay “Reflections on the Black Women’s Role in the Community of Slaves,” which appeared in The Black Scholar in 1971, is frequently credited with having initiated the field of black women’s studies.
-Her revealing Angela Davis: An Autobiography (1974) is a valuable source for understanding the radical movements of the 1960’s and 1970’s.
+Her revealing Angela Davis: An Autobiography (1974) is a valuable source for understanding the radical movements of the 1960s and 1970s.
 In Blues Legacies and Black Feminism (1998), Davis argues that female blues singers were proponents of “a working-class black feminism.”
 Her other publications include Violence Against Women and the Ongoing Challenge to Racism (1992), Resisting State Violence: Radicalism, Gender, and Race in U.S. Culture (1996), and Global Critical Race Feminism: An International Reader (1999).
+Later books include Are Prisons Obsolete?
+(2003), The Meaning of Freedom: And Other Difficult Dialogues (2012), and Freedom Is a Constant Struggle: Ferguson, Palestine, and the Foundations of a Movement (2015).

 Significance